Exponential quasi-ergodicity for processes with discontinuous trajectories: The case of jumps occurring as in a Gibbs sampler

-\textsl{Remark : In our case, $n_J$ is naturally chosen as the first integer for which all the directions have been listed.
-Yet, our induction argument is more clearly stated if we do not assume this condition on $n_J$.} \\
+\begin{rem} In our case, $n_J$ is naturally chosen as the first integer for which all the directions have been listed.
+Yet, our induction argument is more clearly stated if we do not assume this condition on $n_J$. \end{rem}